 - You will be placed in a holding cell.
 If the jail is really busy, it will take a while to get processed.

 - The first thing you will have to is you must answer some basic questions, like your legal name, address, date of birth and contact person.

 - They’ll also ask about your medical and psychological history.

 - All of your personal property will get taken away from you and stored until you are released.

 - They will allow you to use the telephone to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might get to keep wearing street clothes, but if you are not expected to make bail quickly you you will be given a jumpsuit.
+- If you are expected to be released shortly, you might get to keep wearing street clothes, but if you are not expected to make bail quickly you will be given a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that might help other people to get through jail processing?

 Click here to share your story

 Once you are able to post bail, you will get released from jail.
 The discharge process can take between 10 minutes to all day.
 Or, simply, the faster you can post bail, the faster you will get discharged from jail.
 Also, how fast you get released will depend on if you have a cash bond amount or if the magistrate has to figure out your bail amount.
 For minor offenses, you will simply be booked and released on your own recognizance.
 When you get to the end of your sentence and are given a discharge date, plan to get released anywhere between the hours of 9am and 12pm.